Undergraduate research and creative inquiry

 - Encourage students to develop communication skills and investigative methods

-- Provide more real-world experiences, increasing student interest and creating a more effective environment for learning some aspects of a discipline
+- Provide more real-world experiences, increasing student interest and creating a more effective environment for learning all aspects of a discipline

 - Promote participation in the continuum of learning — expanding the integration of general education and major-specific educational activities